se-edu/se-book/codeQuality/nameWell/basic/nounsAndVerbsAsNames/outcomes.md

-:trophy: Can improve code quality using technique: use nouns for things and verbs for actions  :one:
+{{glyphicon_flag}} Can improve code quality using technique: use nouns for things and verbs for actions  :one: